techidaily/site-win11-tips/source/_posts/pure-potential-upgrade-with-minimalist-win11.md

  Well, this isn’t an official/Microsoft-approved release.
 Tiny11 is a personal project at the moment which delivers surprisingly well on its claims.
 But should you install a tweaked ISO file on your primary system?

  Well, no. As fun as it sounds, this is clearly a fun experiment that you can do on an old computer (just to revive it).
-However, if you are willing to ignore these concerns, you can[install Windows 11 on a system with unsupported hardware](https://www.makeuseof.com/windows-11-hardware-requirements-shouldnt-bypass/) and run it.
+However, if you are willing to ignore these concerns, you can [install Windows 11 on a system with unsupported hardware](https://www.makeuseof.com/windows-11-hardware-requirements-shouldnt-bypass/) and run it.

 ## Try a Lightweight Build of Windows 11